Roxxers/roxbot/docs/commands.md

 Options:

-- `limit` - This the the amount of messages Roxbot will take from the chat and pruge.
+- `limit` - This the the amount of messages Roxbot will take from the chat and purge.
 Note: This **does not** mean the amount that will be purged.
 Limit is the amount of messages Roxbot will look at.
 If a user is given, it will only delete messages from that user in that list of messages.

 - `USER` - A name, ID, or mention of a user.
 If the user has left the guild, this **has** to be the ID.